-LinkedIn profiles are far more dynamic than traditional CVs but as you can only have one version, it must be appropriate for both networking and job searching.
+LinkedIn profiles are far more dynamic than traditional CVs but as you can only have one version, it must suit both networking and job searching.
 While traditional CVs are concise, your LinkedIn profile can contain paragraphs and full sentences.

 You can also:

 - include a professional photo